demetri77/springboard-capstone/springboard-capstone.md

 1. Which colleges offer the best return, tuition/debt vs salary?
 2. Which factors from the College Score Card affect salary after attending?
 3. Is a college degree worth it? __advice: identify metrics that are objective__
-4. Value = Price / Quality
+4. What is Value?
+Is it simply where Price meets Quality?
+Price is set, can Quality be determined by Earnings?

 Variable Types of Interest
 * COST